SUDO command.

 Run a Command as a User Other than Root

 There is a wrong perception that sudo is used only to provide root permissions to a regular user.
-Actually, you can use sudo to run a command as any user.
+You can use sudo to run a command as any user.

 The -u option allows you to run a command as a specified user.